greguz/grab-comics/README.md

 #### Other commands

-To compile static assets use `gulp`
+- `gulp` for static assets compilation
-To launch application use `electron .`
+- `electron .` for application launcher

 ## Special thanks